jelmer/janitor/devnotes/overview.rst

 ============================

-This Debian specific component automatically uploads the artifacts of succesful runs using dput.
+This Debian specific component automatically uploads the artifacts of successful runs using dput.